-Name: DATE: Facility: al Safety Plan ental Health Assisted Living Facilities) helpful when you are under stress or are upset.
-You individuals receiving services can enter into a "partner treatment plan.
-The information is intended only to help staff understand how to best work with you to m is a tool that you can add to at any time.
-Information or discussion.
-Please feel free to ask questions. rategies IN ADVANCE of a crisis.
-You can list things that ou can also identify things that make you angry.
-Staff nership of safety" using this form as a guide to assist in y be helpful; it will not be used for any purpose other than an animal your safety or to collect data to establish trends.
-In should always be available from staff members for update?
-How would you like someone to let you know that they are and your n to This ates Food, specify: Books, specify: Extra time spent doing something?
-Specify: Art supplies, specify: Music, CD's?
-I-Tunes?
-Games, specify: Special privilege: Picking the movie for movie night.
-Picking out the menu for dinner.
-Other?
-(Please list below)
+Name DATE Facinity Name: DATE: Facility: -------------------- ------- ------- -----------

+Personal Safety Plan (Modified for use in Limited Mental Health Assisted Living Facilities)

+■ You can document on this form suggested calming strategies IN ADVANCE of a crisis.
+You can list things that are helpful when you are under stress or are upset.
+You can also identify things that make you angry.
+Staff and individuals receiving services can enter into a "partnership of safety" using this form as a guide to assist in your treatment plan.
+The information is intended only to be helpful; it will not be used for any purpose other than to help staff understand how to best work with you to maintain your safety or to collect data to establish trends.
+This is a tool that you can add to at any time.
+Information should always be available from staff members for updates or discussion.
+Please feel free to ask questions.

+1. My Favorite Things are: What are things that you like?
+How would you like someone to let you know that they are proud of you or that you did a good job?

+Food, specify: Bo ooks, specify: Extra time spent doin ng something?
+Specify: A rt supplies, specify: Music, CD's?
+I-Tune es?
+G ames, specify: Special privilege: Pi icking the movie for movie night.
+Picking out the menu ı for dinner.
+Ot ther?
+(Please list below) Sports Equipment, sp pecify:

-1b.
-What would you like to hear someone tell you that would make you feel more respected and appreciated?
+1b.What would you like to hear someone tell you that would make you feel more respected and appreciated?